Wandalen/RustPractice/all/problem_closure_pass_solved/lesson/Readme.md

 ### Notes

-The Article is based on [the discussion](https://users.rust-lang.org/t/closure-as-argument-parameterization-with-impl-trait/67297/18) on the official forum.
+The Article is based on [the discussion](https://users.rust-lang.org/t/closure-as-argument-parameterization-with-impl-trait/67297/18) on the official forum of Rust.